 SCREEN: Subtracting the background (applying the rolling ball function).

-SCREEN: Adjusting the background noise.

 Next, using a field with high dextran signal, determine the intensity signal settings, frequently called the threshold function, to select the nuclei, then determine the minimum intensity signal setting required to select only the macropinosomes [1].